Blue Lace Agate from Ysterputs Southern Namibia

 Upon returning to South Africa he became interested in minerals and prospecting for rare stones.
 The change in direction is likely to have come about because of influence from his mother.

-Although he remained in South Africa he took all material mined in Namibia back to his yard in Springbok.
-There it was cleaned up and processed before being sold to dealers across the country.
-It was also exported around the world.
+All of the blue lace agate stone mined at Ysterputs was taken back to his yard in Springbok.
+There it was cleaned up and processed before being sold to dealers across South Africa and around the world.

 Visitors were welcome but he wasn't an easy man to do business with.
 We stopped by the yard every now and then to see what he had.
 He was a tough bugger and we paid good money for the stone.
 He rarely gave discounts especially to people like us because we only bought in small quantities.
 With some haggling we would sometimes get a few cents off in the end if we were lucky.

-The supervisors who still live there are trying to make ends meet but are not allowed to mine or remove any of the blue lace agate.
+The supervisors who still live there are trying to make ends meet.
+They're not allowed to mine or remove any of the blue lace agate.
 That just leaves them with a material known as crazy lace which although quite good, is not amazing.
 They're struggling to get by but are coping.
 Later this year there's a field trip in the area and a few of the guys will no doubt pop in to make sure they're okay.

 Good old George, a tough bugger but a character none of us will forget."

-The blue lace agate I received was really outstanding and I couldn't have been happier.
-The supply has now dried up completely and there's almost nothing left to buy from Ysterputz.
+The blue lace agate I received from this supplier was really outstanding.
+Sadly there's now almost nothing left available to buy.

 Namibian Blue Lace is an amazing website that features many incredible photos.
 It's only for information purposes so stone cannot be bought online or from the owner directly.

 The photo of George Swanson was taken prior to 2001.
-The blue lace agate is from Farm 254 Ysterputz Karasburg.
-All of the stones pictured are from our collection.
-Photos are clickable and redirect to the original non-compressed image.
+The rough and polished blue lace agate comes Farm 254 Ysterputs Karasburg.